 Pain clinics were initially developed to be health care facilities that focus on the treatment and management of chronic pain.
 However, many of them have come under legitimate scrutiny when they’ve been revealed to do little other than over-prescribe highly addictive painkillers at a high premium.
 These “pill mills”, as they’re called, have been popping up all over the country, but the majority of them have been found right here in Florida, where, until very recently, the pain clinic industry has gone completely unregulated.

 The state of Florida had no system in place to centrally track the distribution of narcotic pain killers, so addicted individuals could literally go to one clinic after the next after the next after the next and prescription drug abuse ran rampant.
 Naturally, this attracted drug users and drug dealers alike.

 These “dirty” pain clinics quickly realized the financial gain they could make by operating and exploiting drug addicts with appointments usually costing around $300 a pop and many being so blatant as to only accept cash.
 Some of the biggest violators were making approximately $10,000 a day, or $2.2 million dollars a year, essentially legally drug dealing in quite the lucrative fashion.

-Destination Hope: The Women’s Program is a drug, alcohol and dual diagnosis treatment center for women located in the thick of the prescription drug abuse epicenter of South Florida.
+Destination Hope is a drug, alcohol and dual diagnosis treatment center for women located in the thick of the prescription drug abuse epicenter of South Florida.

-Our clinicians have the first hand exposure to the prescription drug abuse epidemic and have undergone specialty training to be better equipped to treat it.
+Our clinicians have first-hand exposure to the prescription drug abuse epidemic and have undergone specialty training to be better equipped to treat it.
 Destination Hope has the tools to help you break free from the tyranny of drug addiction and is here to help you whenever you’re ready.
 Don’t spend another day with something else in control of your life.
 Call us for help anytime.